indiaaeevans/TeachersPet/README.md

-#  **Teachers Pet is an intuitive application.
-This app is used as a class management tool.
-It allows teachers to be able to manage their students. grades, attendance, assignments, and be able to send and/or receive documentation.**
+#  **Teachers Pet allows teachers to manage their students, grades, attendance, and assignments.**

+A full-stack classroom application that allows a teacher to securely log in and track students' attendance, grades, and assignments.
+Utilizes MySQL, EJS, React, jQuery, and Passport.

 To view the application click the link below:

 https://official-teacherspet.herokuapp.com/

-We used an agile-waterfall hybrid methodology to be able to complete this application within at 3-week timeframe.

 # **Quick synopsis of Teachers Pet**